 Haitz emphasized the importance of the industry being ready for the emerging organic land care market.
 “As the awareness for organic products increases, so does the demand,” he said.
 “The fact of the matter is that organic products, and organic methods are being woven into the fabric of our society and the stage is being set.”

 “More than 30 municipalities in New Jersey have enacted bans on synthetic lawn pesticides on public property.
 Our industry has to be ready for what is coming,” added Haitz.

-Representatives from the following companies received organic land care certification through this course: NaturalScape Inc.; Lawn Control Inc.; NaturaLawn of America; Lawn Masters of New Jersey; AgWorks in the City; Richard A. McCoy Horticultural Services; Landscape Work Inc; Genesis Landscape Contractors; Landscape Design Strategies; Green Edge Tree & Turf; Almstead Tree & Shrub Care; Oasis Backyard Farms; Hydro-Green/ Blades Landscaping; Camberly Gardens; BC Knowles Landscaping Inc.; and Genesis Landscape Contractors.
+Representatives from the following companies received an organic land care certificate through this course: NaturalScape Inc.; Lawn Control Inc.; NaturaLawn of America; Lawn Masters of New Jersey; AgWorks in the City; Richard A. McCoy Horticultural Services; Landscape Work Inc; Genesis Landscape Contractors; Landscape Design Strategies; Green Edge Tree & Turf; Almstead Tree & Shrub Care; Oasis Backyard Farms; Hydro-Green/ Blades Landscaping; Camberly Gardens; BC Knowles Landscaping Inc.; and Genesis Landscape Contractors.

 For more information about the program, contact Bakacs at 732-398-5274 or firstname.lastname@example.org or Amy Rowe, environmental and resource management agent with RCE of Essex County, at 973-287-6360 or email@example.com.